Topp-Roots-Lab/rsa-gui/README.md

 sudo mysql
 ```
 The following command will set up your MySQL connection to be the placeholder
 values.
-If you want to change these, you will need to alter them in one or two
+If you want to change these, you will need to alter them in the source
-locations.
-The *db_server* and *db_name* are defined in the
-`default.properties`.
+code.
 The *username* and *password* are defined within the file
-`src/org/danforthcenter/genome/rootarch/rsagia/app2/App.java`.
+`src/main/java/org/danforthcenter/genome/rootarch/rsagia/app2/App.java`.
 You will need to
-rebuild `rsa-gia.jar` to adjust the username or password.
+repackage `rsa-gia.jar` to adjust the username or password.
 If you have an
 existing rsa-gia.jar in use, make sure to replace it with the newly built one.
+We suggest using IntelliJ with Maven to repackage it.

 |Key|Default Value|
 |-|-|